BZBI, where you belong

 This committee recruits and retains Members, communicating with Jewish families in the community who are not yet formally affiliated, with the view of inviting them to become Members of the Congregation.
 The committee reviews applications for membership, and when needed initiates action for the suspension or expulsion of Members.

-Nancy Leaderman, Chair, Adult Education Committee
+Davida Charney, Chair, Adult Education Committee

 This committee works with the clergy and staff is responsible for developing a year-round program of educational activities for the adults of the Congregation and the Jewish community.